davidegat/AIRCBot/README.md

 ### Authentication
 - Users must authenticate with a password before initiating private conversations.
 - After three failed attempts, users are temporarily blocked for 60 seconds.
+- Multiple messages are queued (this must be handled in the future, to avoid overload).

 ### Logs
 - All interactions and commands are logged in the console for transparency and debugging.

 ### Suggestions
 - Do not leave the bot unattended, or in background, to avoid abuse.
-- Removing the password protection from code is not a good idea, but you decide.
+- Removing password protection from code seems not a good idea, but you decide.

 ---